 TACKLING DEPRESSION AND ANXIETY, AND IMPROVING QUALITY OF LIFE

 Depression is tackled by the triad of lifestyle therapy, counseling and support therapy, and medical therapy.
-This approach also helps to improve Anxiety when co-present.
+This approach also helps to improve anxiety when co-present.

 DIET AND LIFESTYLE THERAPY

 This includes –

-Adequate and regular sleep – 8 hours of undisturbed sleep should be ensured on most nights, along with regularizing sleep and wake timings, modifying bed-time habits, and improving sleep conditions and the environment.
+Adequate and regular sleep – 8 hours of undisturbed sleep should be ensured on most nights, along with regularizing sleep and wake timings, modifying bed-time habits, and improving sleep conditions and environment.

 Regular physical exercise – At least 30-45 minutes of physical exercise should be part of the daily routine on most days (like brisk walking, jogging, cycling, swimming, stretching, aerobics and yoga with breathing techniques).

-Social and Family Interaction – Spending quality time with family members, and also discussing one’s depression problem, symptoms and apprehensions are important.
+Social and family interaction – Spending quality time with family members, and also discussing one’s depression problem, symptoms and apprehensions, is important.
 It is also equally important for the family members to accept depression as a ‘real’ condition and extend support, understanding, and reassurance to the suffering individual.
 Joining a social group and participating in voluntary activities can help build an interactive circle and improve depression symptoms.

 Cultivating hobbies – Engaging in or taking up self-fulfilling hobbies like music, dance, painting/drawing, gardening, crafts, reading, writing, cooking, sewing, or playing a game/sport, can greatly help in keeping away depression, improve moods and managing stress.